-Social media platforms can benefit your brand in many aspects, but when misused, they may actually represent a digital safety issue.
+Social media platforms can benefit your brand in many ways, but when misused, they may represent a digital safety issue.
 It always pays off to keep digital security in mind.
 To get the best out of social media use, prepare a social media policy that can help you maintain your cybersecurity at a high level while you promote your brand online.
 Here are some tips.

 1. Designate the people in charge of the profiles